cloudandr0id/DNDCharacterCreation/project_documentation/cs386_deliverables/D2/d2_requirements.md

 **Notes:** A somewhat mundane but necessary feature that will help retain standing among competition, as well as to give ease of access to commonly used features.

+As a D&D Player, I want to have access to all relevant information about my character's aspects so that I can better understand my character's stats and abilities.
+**Priority:** Medium
+**Estimated Implementation Time:** 4 hours
+**Notes:** Allows users access to the description and modifiers for classes, subclasses, racial abilities, enchanted items, and other objects or characteristics.

 As a college student, I want to be able to share my character easily so that my friends and dungeon master can see my character and the progress I've made.